 AC2 = OA2 − OC2 = 72 − 52 = 24

-Therefore the length of the tangent AB is 9.796 cm.
+Therefore, the length of the tangent AB is 9.8 inches approximately.

 FAQs on Tangent

 The "tangent" is derived from the Latin word "tangere", which means "to touch".
 Tangent in geometry is defined as a line or plane that touches a curve or a curved surface at exactly one point on the boundary of the curve.

 A tangent is a line that never enters the circle’s interior.
-Tangent to circle can be described as straight line beginning from a point on a circle and is perpendicular to the radius.
-A tangent of the circle touches the circle at one point but not enters the circle's interior.
+Tangent to circle can be described as a straight line that passes through a point on a circle and is perpendicular to the radius.
+A tangent of the circle touches the circle at one point but does not enter the circle's interior.